TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.1-the-layers-in-storage/_index.md

 ![Latency](2.4.1-fig-8.png)

-It’s because that’s from the IO that reaches the hypervisor.
+It's because that's from the IO that reaches the hypervisor.
 The IO that was stuck inside Windows is not included here.

 The application feels latency is high, but the VM does not show it as the IO is stuck in between.